Unreal Engine Plugin · UE 5.3+

 before they become bugs.

-Ten built-in rules catch common collision mistakes — from duplicate presets and all-Ignore configs to silently-overridden Block responses and CS_VISIBILITY_BLOCK surprises.
-Validation runs on demand via Run Validation.
+Ten built-in rules catch common collision mistakes: duplicate presets, all-Ignore configs, silently-overridden Block responses, and CS_VISIBILITY_BLOCK surprises.
+Runs automatically on every refresh.

 • Grouped by Warning and Info severity with counts in the section header